with Rev. Prakash Shakti, Retreat Director & Senior Staff

 This retreat is open to everyone from beginners to Yoga to advanced Yoga students and seasoned retreatants.

-A Yoga teacher since 1971, Rev. Prakash Shakti has served as editor-in-chief for Integral Yoga Publications and director for three Integral Yoga Institutes.
+Prakash Shakti a Yoga teacher since 1971, has served as editor-in-chief for Integral Yoga Publications and director for three Integral Yoga Institutes.
 In San Francisco, she developed and taught programs for people with HIV & AIDS, served in hospices, and taught stress management for Dr. Dean Ornish’s program for people with heart disease.
 Currently, Prakash is a spiritual life coach and writes about Yoga-related topics.